tunks/scala-scratchpad/closer/README.md

 ### Print the entire file

+Here we lazily read the file and print each line as we go.

 ```scala
 val closer = cat map { _ foreach println }
 closer run file
 ```

-Here we lazily read the file and print each line as we go.

 ### Print the entire file twice

+With this we can lazily read the file, print each line, then print each line again without re-reading the file.

 ```scala
 val closer =